TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/UsingSetting/UserTSconfig.rst

 users.
 However, good defaults can be defined and overridden by group or user-specific TSconfig.

-Default page TSconfig should be stored within an extension, usually a sitepackage extension.
+Default user TSconfig should be stored within an extension, usually a sitepackage extension.
 The content of the file :file:`Configuration/user.tsconfig` within an extension is automatically loaded during build time.